MicrosoftDocs/learn/learn-pr/visual-studio/visual-studio-test-tools/includes/4-view-and-run-tests.md

 ## View your test suite in the Test Explorer

 * A test suite is any collection of tests.
 There are many ways you can group tests depending on what task is at hand.
 * You can view a list of all your tests in the Test Explorer in Visual Studio.
-To open this window use the top-level "Test" menu and select "Test Explorer."
+To open this window, use the top-level "Test" menu and select "Test Explorer."

    :::image type="content" source="../media/test-menu-test-explorer.png" alt-text="Screenshot in Visual Studio of top-level menu item Test open and Test Explorer highlighted within the sub menu.":::